(Last Updated On: September 8, 2018)

 Mix the two ingredients together in your hand until you have a thin paste and then use your fingers to smear onto your skin.
 You can just spot treat the milia if you want to, but a bentonite clay mask is so beneficial for your skin that it would be a shame to deprive the rest of your face.

 To remove the mask, use warm water and your fingers to rub the clay off, you can also use a washcloth dipped in warm water.
-Give your skin a final rinse in clean cool water.
+Give your skin a final rinse in clean, cold water.

 Our top picks for the best Bentonite Clay Mask products on the market.
 Click the LEARN MORE button to find out more.